ThomasBig/SWTI/README.md

   std::cout << "SWTI Works!\n";
 }
 ```
-You now need to use the `swti::` notation before any function or object.
+You will need to use `swti::` prefix for every function or object.
+If something still doesn't work, please add the [issue](https://github.com/ThomasBig/SWTI/issues).
-Now everything should work and if not please add your problem in [issues](https://github.com/ThomasBig/SWTI/issues).

 ## Contributing